brug-be/railsgirls_guide/part_2_dynamic.md

 * Now go back to the file `app/controllers/pages_controller.rb`.
 We'll be introducing a variable to hold the value of the year now.

 {% highlight ruby %}
-def introductions
+def about
   @name = 'Jane Doe'
 end
 {% endhighlight %}

-* And in `app/views/pages/introductions.html.erb`:
+* And in `app/views/pages/about.html.erb`:

 {% highlight erb %}
 <footer>